 A post-hoc retrospective analysis demonstrated observed clearance of the CIN (lesion regression) in at least 60% of evaluable patients across the three tested doses as early as 1-3 months after treatment.
 These results were remarkably positive given that the vast majority of the treated population were infected with multiple high-risk HPV genotypes.

-In partnership with Merck & Company and the National Cancer Institute (NCI), PDS Biotech is advancing PD0101 to multiple Phase 2 studies in recurrent/metastatic head and neck cancer, HPV-related advanced cancers and advanced localized cervical cancer
+In partnership with Merck & Company and the National Cancer Institute (NCI), PDS Biotech is advancing PD0101 to multiple Phase 2 studies in recurrent/metastatic head and neck cancer, advanced HPV-associated malignancies and advanced localized cervical cancer